mfkl/libvlc-nuget/README.md

 Full list of features can be found here: https://www.videolan.org/vlc/releases/3.0.0.html

 For now, packages are hosted on myget.org.
 They will be available on nuget.org soon.
+Directory tree of what's included (dlls, headers, lib files) in the nuget can be found at https://github.com/mfkl/libvlc-nuget/blob/master/tree.md

 Versioning of the nuget packages naturally follow the libvlc versioning.